daanrooze/RWHmodel/DOCUMENTATION.md

 An important note is that this study performs a statistical analysis of consecutive days when the reservoir is empty.
 In reality, the reservoir will never be entirely empty.
 When the water level falls below a certain minimum threshold (e.g., 5%), mains water will be used to maintain a constant level, ensuring that users always have access to water.
 However, the reservoir is not completely refilled with mains water, as this would reduce the efficiency of rainwater reuse.
 A reservoir filled with mains water would have no space left to capture a significant rainfall event.

-How was this tool developed
-The methodology behind the tool uses a statistical approach to quantify both water demand and supply.
-The tool is a Python package that includes scripts for hydrological calculations and analysis.

-What sets this tool apart is its ability to model not just a single “average” year but the variability of reservoir dynamics.
-The definition of an “average” or “dry” year (the model input) is also not the most interesting figure – it’s about the reliability of using rainwater (the model output).
-Rather than assuming a fixed demand pattern, it explores different reservoir sizes and demand patterns to determine the minimum required tank size for a given service level.
-This method accounts for the likelihood of a reservoir being too small or over-sized, providing more realistic predictions.
-The model also allows users to view individual runs, including climate data, reservoir capacity, overflow, and deficit information.

-To make the model broadly applicable, it is designed to work with any hard surface (e.g., a roof) and any type of reservoir.
-Both reservoir capacity and demand are measured in units of height (mm), making hydrological calculations more straightforward.
-Results are then converted back into their original units (e.g., cubic meters).